Updated October 2023

 a) Boat not maintained in a safe, operable, and seaworthy condition.

-b) Boat neglected by owner as evidenced by broken lines, improperly adjusted lines, repeatedly taking on water, excessive fouling or plant growth, causing damage to docks, or any other neglect as determined by Chairperson of Piers & Harbors.
+b) Boat neglected by owner as evidenced by broken lines, improperly adjusted lines, repeatedly taking on water, excessive fouling or plant growth, causing damage to docks, or any other neglect as determined by Chairperson of Piers & Harbor Committee.

 7.2.
 Federal and State law prohibit the discharge of oil or oily waste into navigable waters.
 Slip holders with inboard engines shall use oil absorbent materials (pads and/or mini-booms) in their sumps and bilges to prevent prohibited discharges.
 Outboard engines shall be properly maintained to prevent prohibited discharges.